Application and Formalities

 Accommodation and Support

-Participants will be accommodated close to the university campus in studios with their own kitchen and bathroom.
+Participants will be accommodated close to the university Campus.
 Breakfast is not included.
-The accommodation is located in downtown Basel in quiet and safe neighbourhoods.
+The accommodation is located in downtown Basel in quiet and safe neighborhoods.
 Amenities and shops are within walking distance.

 Depending on their citizenship, participants must check visa requirements.
 For further information we recommend consulting the Swiss embassy in your home country.
 The University of Applied Sciences Northwestern Switzerland does not cover visa costs or any cost involved in an unsuccessful application.